FOR572: Advanced Network Forensics and Analysis New

 - Confirm what data the attacker stole from the victim

-- Present executive-level summaries of your findings at each stage of the exercise
+- Present executive-level summaries of your findings at the end of the day-long lab

 - Document and provide low-level technical backup for findings